 It comes as no surprise then that one of the top activities in Queenstown is to go on a Lord of the Rings Tour to Glenorchy.
 It’s the best way to see the filming locations if you’re a Lord of the Rings fan.
 Plus, would you believe that you’ll be given the opportunity to see costumes and props from the series up close (and even take photos with them!)

 In this blog, I list 3 of the best Lord of the Rings Tours in Glenorchy so that both those who are curious, as well as diehard fans, can pick the right tour!

 What to Expect from a Glenorchy Lord of the Rings Tour

 All of the tours listed here include complimentary pick-up and drop-off in Queenstown, some tour operators will even pick you up from your accommodation.
 The drive from Queenstown to Glenorchy takes approximately 45 minutes and is very picturesque in fact, it’s often been voted as one of the most scenic drives in the world.
 On all tours, you’ll stop along the way to admire the views and learn about the area.
 It’s a highlight on its own!

-The town of Glenorchy is teeny-tiny – there’s just a few cafes/restaurants, a little general store, and a pub but that all adds to its charm.
+The town of Glenorchy is teeny-tiny – there are just a few cafes/restaurants, a little general store, and a pub but that all adds to its charm.
 It’s incredibly photogenic and I recommend taking a photo at the famed red boathouse in town.
 It’s so popular that all tours allow some time here to stretch your legs and take a short walk.